imed-ghomari/roadmap-to-janna/website/docs/sidebar1/Getting started.md

 Now, let's focus on the initiatives.
 Put simply, they are the high level actionable items needed to done to reach our objective, here being janna.
 First we need to document the initiative and prepare what is needed, this is achieved through projects.
 Then after the preparation, different processes or habits are created and implemented.
 Once done, we can say that we are actively performing said initiatives.

-The processes or habit are implemented/changed/improved/swapped using the tiny habits model, B = MAP, it will be detailed in ==another page==.
+The processes or habit are implemented/changed/improved/swapped using the tiny habits model, B = MAP, it will be detailed in [process handling](sidebar1/Setting%20up/process%20handling.md).
 And these processes belong to multiple initiative at the same time, this is done because of the nature of the objective and because of the principle number 2.

 To recap, here is a outline of what we talked about for a better visual representation: